Family of toddler who died in fall from cruise ship can sue Royal Caribbean, judge rules

 The family said Chloe's grandfather is colorblind so there's no way he could have seen, without warning signs, that the green-tinted windows on the upper deck near the kids' play area were open.

-But the cruise line claims it has photos and footage that shows the grandfather leaning out the windows, and thus must have known they were open.
+But the cruise line claims that it has photos and video showing Anello leaning out the windows and that he must have known they were open.